unixorn/sysadmin-reading-list/README.md

 ### Sed & Awk

 * [sed and awk Pocket Reference](http://shop.oreilly.com/product/9780596003524.do) presents a concise summary of regular expressions and pattern matching, and summaries of sed and awk and how to use them to edit files and convert data from one format to another.

+### Serverless

+Serverless doesn't mean no sysadmins, even though there aren't instances to administer.
+We need to change common processes that we rely on to monitor and manage services that run on serverless platforms.
+There are not system level metrics to understand how our application is working.

+Here are a few resources to help:

+* [Building observability into a serverless application](https://vimeo.com/289905221) (Video) Yan Cui presents some guidelines to implementing observability into serverless on AWS.
+Helpful patterns that can be applied to other platforms as well.

 ### Source control